feddelegrand7/shinysnip/README.md

 # shinysnip README

 `shinysnip` is a VSCode Extension that allows you to generate R Shiny code snippets.
+Note that Shiny offer a LOT of functions 👽, as such `shinysnip` may not be exhaustive 🐤, if you notice a missing feature 🔬, feel free to open an issue or create a PR :astronaut:.

 ## Features

 ![example](example.gif)

 ## LOG
 #### 0.1.0